 Artist photographer and Visual Artist Julia Weckman (b.1977) is living and working in Espoo.
 She has a master of Arts -degree from the University of Art and Design Helsinki.
-Weckman is working with photograph, installations, fine arts and video.
+Weckman is working with photograph and installations.
 The main focus is in landscape and personal experience of a landscape.
 Weckman has been exhibiting her works in Finland and abroad.

 ”Installation From Close to Far Away is about different interpretations, perspectives, and departure.
 It is likely that we have many different realities.
 With these different realities, we can see that we are quite similar in the end.
 Our interpretations are affected by our own life experience, events, environment and circumstances.
 Most of us have a strong need to form a vision of things and stay firm in this position.
 It might be difficult to change your own opinions and perceptions, admit to being wrong or expand your understanding of the world.
 We are fed variety of truths and it is becoming increasingly difficult to find the right one to trust.
 However, humanity is often a permanent value.
 In the end it can and should be trusted.